-Set between Cardiff and Swansea, and close to the beautiful South Wales coastline, the town of Bridgend has so much to appeal to new home buyers.
-From the many shops and amenities available, to the wide range of outdoor pursuits and nearby places of interests, this is a great place to call home.
-The town, which was developed at a ford on the River Ogmore, was for centuries an important agricultural and market town, thanks to the convenient transport links by road and by water.
-Today several examples of historical architecture remain, including the Old Bridge which was constructed in 1425.
+Set between Cardiff and Swansea and close to the beautiful South Wales coastline, the town of Bridgend has so much to appeal to new home buyers.
+From the many shops and amenities to the wide range of outdoor pursuits and nearby places of interest, this is a great place to call home.
+The town is on the River Ogmore and for centuries it was an important agricultural and market town, thanks to the convenient transport links by road and by water.
+Today several examples of historic architecture remain, including the Old Bridge which was constructed in 1425.

 Great shops and amenities

 Bridgend has a market town atmosphere and the main pedestrianised shopping area offers a wide selection of shops and essential services.
 There's also a good choice of supermarkets nearby, including Tesco, Asda and Sainsbury's.
 For a wider choice, the McArthur Glen Designer Outlet is just an eight-minute drive from the centre of Bridgend.
 There you’ll find a range of brands including Calvin Klein, Ted Baker and M&S, along with a Sainsbury’s and several food outlets.

 There’s no shortage of things to do in this part of Wales, especially for lovers of the outdoors.
 Head a few miles to the coast for a selection of beautiful beaches including Rest Bay and Newton Beach at Porthcawl and Ogmore by Sea Beach.
 Golf enthusiasts will be delighted with the fantastic courses nearby, including the 18-hole Royal Porthcawl Golf Course overlooking the coast.
 Closer to home there are regular events and festivals in Bridgend and if you feel up for a challenge, you could travel approximately 35 miles to the stunning Brecon Beacons National Park.

 Education for all